Best Over Ear Headphones Under $50

 The downside is that the wireless signal can get interrupted, the batteries will die and need to be recharged and the sound might be slightly less dynamic than wired headphones.

-Top 10 Over-Ear Headphones Under $50 Complete Chart
+Top Specs: Over Ear Headphones Under $50

 As you compare, contrast, scrutinize and study, here are a few things to look for when choosing headphones: